akruszewski/gibl/manuscript/appendices.md

 1. We required a library that contains the `define-macro` syntax
 1. We've implemented our own `if` both as a macro and as a function
-1. In the interactions area we've used a function called `display`, which prints stuff to the output
+1. In the interactions area, we've used a function called `display`, which prints stuff to the output
 1. We see that the macro and the function produce two different outputs

 The macro and the function behave differently, as expected.
-However, in the case of `if`, it makes sense implementing it as a macro rather than a function.
+However, in the case of `if`, it makes sense of implementing it as a macro rather than a function.
 It does not make sense to evaluate the `else` case if we are sure that the first case will match.

 The way we've written our macro makes things much more explicit in terms of execution and substitution.
 We can also write it as follows, which is a bit more implicit: